Zerschranzer/Linux-ASA-Server-Manager/README.md

-# ARK: Survival Ascended Linux Server Manager
+# ARK: Survival Ascended Linux Server Manager – Docker & Non-Docker

 This repository provides a set of scripts—primarily **`ark_instance_manager.sh`** and **`ark_docker_manager.sh`**—for installing and managing **ARK: Survival Ascended** (ASA) servers on Linux.
 Since there is **no official Linux server** for ASA, these scripts leverage **Proton** (plus other utilities) to run the Windows server executable on Linux.
 The solution does *not* require Docker and includes features for multi-instance management, backups, automated restarts, and more.